laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 1/Set 3.md

 	1. An ancient lake located in the American Southwest
 	1. A desert that once connected two continents
 	1. Sands carried by a river from the Appalachian Mountains
-	1. (O) A nearby mountain range that had flattened out over time
+	1. A nearby mountain range that had flattened out over time

 3. In the talk, the professor describes the sequence of uranium-lead dating.
 Summarize the sequence by putting the events in the correct order.
+[231]
 	1. Zircon in the sandstone is matched to the zircon in a particular mountain range.
 	1. The amount of lead in sandstone zircon is measured
 	1. The age of zircon in a sandstone sample is determined